 - Ordering forms, instructions, and publications.
-Call 1-800-829-3676 to order current and prior year forms, instructions, and publications. - · Asking tax questions.
+Call 1-800-829-3676 to order current and prior year forms, instructions, and publications. - Asking tax questions.
 Call the IRS with your tax questions at 1-800-829-1040. - TTY/TDD equipment.
 If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications. - TeleTax topics.
 Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics.

-Evaluating the guality of our telephone services.
+Evaluating the quality of our telephone services.
 To ensure that IRS representatives give accurate, courteous, and professional answers, we evaluate the quality of our telephone services in several ways.

 - A second IRS representative sometimes monitors live telephone calls.
-That person only evaluates the IRS assistor and does not keep a record of any taxpayer's name or tax identification number. - · We sometimes record telephone calls to evaluate IRS assistors objectively.
-We hold these recordings no longer than one week and use them only to measure the quality of assistance. - · We value our customers' opinions.
+That person only evaluates the IRS assistor and does not keep a record of any taxpayer's name or tax identification number. - We sometimes record telephone calls to evaluate IRS assistors objectively.
+We hold these recordings no longer than one week and use them only to measure the quality of assistance. - We value our customers' opinions.
 Throughout this year, we will be surveying our customers for their opinions on our service.

 Walk-in.
 You can walk in to many post offices, libraries, and IRS offices to pick up certain forms, instructions, and publications.
-Also, some libraries and IRS offices have:

-· An extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.

-The Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.
+Some IRS offices, libraries, grocery stores, copy centers, city and county governments, credit unions, and office supply stores have an extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
+Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.

 Mail.
-You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 workdays after your request is received.
+You can send your order for forms, instructions, and publications to the Distribution Center nearest to you give a response within 10 workdays after and receive a response within 10 workdays after your request is received.
 Find the address that applies to your part of the country.

-- Western part of U.S.: Western Area Distribution Center Rancho Cordova, CA 95743-0001 - Central part of U.S.: Central Area Distribution Center P.O.
-Box 8903 Bloomington, IL 61702-8903 - · Eastern part of U.S. and foreign addresses: Eastern Area Distribution Center P.O.
-Box 85074
+- Western part of U.S.:

+Western Area Distribution Center

+Rancho Cordova, CA 95743-0001

+- Central part of U.S.:

+Central Area Distribution Center

+P.O.
+Box 8903

+Bloomington, IL 61702-8903

+- Eastern part of U.S. and foreign addresses:

-Richmond, VA 23261-5074
+Eastern Area Distribution Center P.O.
+Box 85074 Richmond, VA 23261-5074